 Some further observations have hardly been understood up to now: Stuttering is mostly reduced when auditory feedback is altered – delayed (DAF) or frequency-shifted (FAF) – by means of electronic devices.
 The effect is sometimes explained in a similar way as the effect of masking: It is premised that the involvement of auditory feedback in speech control anyway causes stuttering.
 Because of the delay and/or the alteration of frequency, so is assumed, auditory feedback becomes useless and is no longer involved in speech control; the speaker pays more attention to proprioception (see, e.g., quotation Van Riper).
 But I think just the contrary is true.

 Foundas et al. (2013) examined the effect of the SpeechEasy, a small in-the-ear device that reduces stuttering by altering auditory feedback (DAF and/or FAF).
 It was found that the amount of enhanced fluency with altered auditory feedback was not much greater than in a control condition without feedback alteration (auditory feedback was only slightly amplified by the device in this condition).
 The authors conclude that “altered auditory feedback per se may not be solely responsible for some of the observed treatment effects.” (p.
 148).
 Similar results were obtained by Unger, Glück, and Cholewa (2012), who examined the effect of two other AAF devices (see also Unger, 2012).

 But what may be responsible then?
-I think hearing one’s own speech in an unfamiliar manner, e.g., with the SpeechEasy device in the ear and with a slight amplification, already suffices to draw the speaker’s attention more to the auditory channel.
-DAF or FAF may only increase this effect because these alterations increase the unfamiliar and irritating effect. – By the way: Another account for that stuttering is reduced by DAF was that speaking is slowed down.
+I think hearing one’s own speech in an unfamiliar manner, e.g., with the SpeechEasy device in the ear and with a slight amplification, already sufficient for drawing the speaker’s attention more to the auditory channel.
+DAF or FAF may only increase this effect because these alterations increase the unfamiliar and irritating effect. – By the way: another account for the fluency-inducing effect of DAF was that speaking is slowed down.
 In fact, speaking is slowed by DAF, but Kalinowski et al. (1993) and MacLeod at al. (1995) found slowed speech not to be crucial for the fluency-enhancing effect of DAF.